BNP Paribas says Poland job cuts could reach 1,800

-PARIS (Reuters) - BNP Paribas (BNPP.PA) plans to cut up to 1,800 jobs as part of a merger of Bank BGZ, which it bought last year, with BNP Paribas Polska, a spokesman for the French bank said on Friday.
+PARIS, April 10 (Reuters) - BNP Paribas plans to cut up to 1,800 jobs as part of a merger of Bank BGZ, which it bought last year, with BNP Paribas Polska, a spokesman for the French bank said on Friday.

 Polish regulators gave the bank approval to merge the two companies on Thursday.
 The bank had to set a maximum level of job losses under local regulations, the spokesman said.